 This general framework works for any number of observational compliments.
 Find one that works for you.

 “You know, you must love doing [marketing] at Acme.
 I can hear how excited you are about that new project.”

 “So you’re a management consultant, but you go scuba diving every weekend… you must really be the adventurous type.”

 “Something I noticed about you, Susan, is that you really notice the details.
 Most people don’t bother [going through all the feedback and comments], but I notice you do so every Thursday.”

 Remember, you can’t fake observational compliments.
 People will recognize inauthenticity immediately.
 So make sure your observational compliments are genuine.

-There’s one more popularity secret I’d like to share with you today.
-Your body language has a huge impact on how you other people see you, as well as how you feel about yourself.
+Your body language has a HUGE impact on how other people see you, as well as how you feel about yourself.

-And like the tips I shared above, you can improve your body language with just a few small changes and make yourself 99% more likeable than most people.
-Sign up below and I’ll send you a video showing exactly how to do this.
+Like the SETHE Technique I shared above, you can improve your body language with just a few small changes and you’ll make yourself 99% more likable than most people.

 100% privacy.
 No games, no B.S., no spam.
 When you sign up, we’ll keep you posted